Speed Cleaning Tips From Professional Cleaners

 Take a speed-cleaning lesson from the pros!
 Paid cleaning services are masters of the art of speedy, efficient cleaning.
-They don't waste time, cut corners or dawdle over the job--and they know how to clean fast, clean right.
+Watch professional cleaners at work: they don't waste time, cut corners or dawdle over the job--and they know how to clean fast, clean right.

 Schedule Cleaning as A Job

-Professional cleaners schedule every job.
+Professional cleaners schedule every job, right down to the minute.
 Nobody hires a cleaning service that promises to arrive "some Saturday when nothing else is happening."
 Take a tip from the pros, and set up a regular weekly cleaning schedule.

 There's nothing like the feeling of a completely clean home—but you won't get it by cleaning in fits and starts!
 The pros don't quit until the job is done, and neither should you.
 Schedule the job and stick to it to get the work done in record time.